 An introduction to the biological bases of behaviour in animals, covering genetic, developmental, neural, ecological and social aspects.
-Note: Students who have received credit for PSY 312 or 318 (PSYC 3318) or BIO 319 or 318 (BIOL 3318) may not take this course for credit.
+Note: Students who have received credit for PSYC 3318 or BIOL 3318 may not take this course for credit.
 (Also listed as PSYC 2250)